 The best refrigerator to buy in 2023, according to our readers

 The Samsung smart 4-door Flex refrigerator with Family Hub was the best refrigerator of 2022, according to our readers.
 CBS Essentials readers purchased more of these Samsung fridges than any other refrigerator on our site.
-Right now, you can get this Samsung home appliance for $1,400 off and start the new year off with an excellent new refrigerator.
+Right now, you can get this Samsung home appliance for $1,400 off and start 2023 off with an excellent new refrigerator.

 This 4.6-star-rated Samsung refrigerator features a beverage center that gives you water in two different ways: You can choose from an internal dispenser or the built-in pitcher that automatically refills.
-There's even an option to infuse a flavor.
+There's even an option to infuse a flavor in your water.

 Samsung's touch-screen refrigerators all feature Samsung's Family Hub, with Amazon's Alexa voice assistant built in.
 The smart fridge component can connect with and be used to control your phone, computer, TV, smart doorbell, Nest thermostat and Samsung home appliances.